DocJade/fluster_rs/src/filesystem_design/disk_layout.md

     6: Reserved for future use
     7: Reserved for future use
 2 bytes: number of free bytes
-4 bytes: next Inode block
-    - 2 Bytes: Disk number
-    - 2 Bytes: Block on disk
+2 bytes: next directory block (Either a disk number, or a block number depending on flags.)
-    - if this is u16::MAX then we are at the end of the block chain
+    - If u16:MAX then this is the end of the directory chain

 remaining bytes: directory data